Interpolation by Different Types of Quantum Channels Using Conic Programs: Abstract

 \section{Abstract}

-We find out a cone program for getting entanglement breaking channels as outputs of interpolation problem.
-Afterward, we generalize our results for getting channels that belong to a convex set as outputs of the interpolation problem. \keywords{Quantum channel \and Entanglement breaking channel \and Interpolation \and Convex optimization}
+We have found conic programs for getting different types of quantum channels as outputs of interpolation problems.
+Afterwards, we have generalised our results for getting channels that belong to a convex set as outputs of the interpolation problem.
+Then we show the existence of an Entanglement breaking channel for orthogonal sets of input and output matrices.